bookingagentapp/operating-system/readme.md

 ## Purpose

-While `/docs` contains formal technical documentation, `/os` is our internal knowledge graph for:
+`/os` is our complete documentation and knowledge graph for:

 - Mental models and system flows
 - Design decisions and architectural reasoning